Parth099/Azure-Certs/AZ-104/05 - Backup and Monitoring/01 - Azure Monitor and LAWs.md

 Many rules like performance counters have a `sample rate` which checks the relevant attribute ever $s$ seconds.

+Currently, the only valid source for these rules are Azure VMs and the destination is a LAW.

 ### LAW Queries

 > KQL Based